Cellie0320/personal_expense_tracker/backend/README.md

 ### 1. [`DBConnection.php`](DBConnection.php)
 - **Description:** Establishes a connection to the MySQL database using PDO.
 - **Details:**
-  - Defines the DSN, username, and password for the database connection.
+  - Includes the configuration file to retrieve the DSN, username, and password.
+  - Creates a new PDO instance for database connection.
   - Sets the PDO error mode to exception for better error handling.
+  - Catches and handles any PDO exceptions that occur during the connection attempt.

 ### 2. [`config.php`](config.php)
 - **Description:** Contains the database configuration settings.